What is the most memorable possession in a woman’s life? The answer is often her diamond engagement ring.

-The next important factor is colour.
-The top quality of natural diamonds are colourless while the lowest quality have a pale-yellow tinge.
-The Gemmological Institute of America has graded diamonds from D to Z where D is colourless and Z has a yellow/brown hue.
-The jeweller informed us that D grade diamonds are colourless but very rare, however G and H are almost colourless and a most favoured choice as they are cheaper than D.
+The next important factor is diamond color.
+The highest quality diamonds are colorless while the lowest quality have a pale-yellow tinge.
+The Gemological Institute of America has graded diamonds from D to Z where D is colorless and Z has a yellow/brown hue.
+The jeweler informed us that D grade diamonds are colorless but very rare, however G and H are almost colorless and a most favored choice as they are cheaper than D.

 Finally, when it came to the fourth ‘C,’ the jeweler informed that carat refers to weight, not size.
 We learnt that since carat and cut go parallel, a large carat natural diamond with poor cut could appear smaller than a small one with a higher level of cut.

-Before we embarked on the orientation and selection of the diamond, the jeweler emphasized on one more important ‘C,’ which is the requirement of Certification from an unbiased third party that is a must since it is about the authenticity of the diamond.
+Before we embarked on the orientation and selection of the diamond, the jeweler emphasized on one more important ‘C,’ which is the requirement of Certification from an unbiased third party that is a must since it is about diamond authenticity.
 This report would also assist you should there come a time when you need to sell the diamond.

 The round, ever-popular shape is considered most suitable for a solitaire engagement ring.

 This shape is a favourite for engagement rings.
 This sharply-cut square has an imposing presence when set in a ring.